billyhines/job-scraper/README.md

 use this data to look at hiring trends over time.

 ## Instructions
-scraper.py is the script used to scrape Indeed.com job listings.
+scraper.py holds the function used to scrape Indeed.com job listings.
 It can search through multiple search terms, and it checks to make sure there are no duplicates at the end.
-The results are then stored in a csv file.
+It returns a pandas DataFrame.

 I used the following tutorial to initialize my PostgreSQL database:
-[link](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).
-Once I had a user and a database on my machine, I created the first two Jupyter Notebooks to initialize and then insert the first set of rows into the database.
-I created the third notebook to read in scraper results, update job listings that had already been found, and read in new entries to the database.
-The final notebook will just read the results from the database and print them to a csv.
-I found myself running these final two notebooks so many times that I created updateAndRead.py to execute this all from the command line.
+[link](http://www.postgresqltutorial.com/install-postgresql/).
+Once I had a user and a database on my machine, I run the "Initial Scape and Insert" to initialize and then insert the first set of rows into the database.
+I created "Scrape and Update" to read in scraper results, update job listings that had already been found, and read in new entries to the database.
+The "Read All Results" script will just read the results from the database and print them to a csv.